Treating Cushing’s Disease in Dogs — Diets, Natural Remedies, and Medicines

 Dogs at Higher Risk of Developing Cushing’s Disease

 In most cases, dogs who develop Cushing’s disease are older, often 9 to 12 years old.
 But younger dogs are also susceptible, especially the rare meal-induced form of the disease.
-Cushing’s also happens more often in certain breeds, including:
+Dog breeds that are more prone to canine cushings disease include smaller breeds, though the disease can affect medium dogs and large breeds as well.
+Cushing’s happens more often in certain breeds, including:

 - Poodles